itachicoders/virustotal-bypass/README.md

 # VirusTotal Bypass ✅

-- A tool designed to bypass VirusTotal detection.
+- Kerpy is a tool designed to bypass VirusTotal detections, this project is in beta and will be improved!

 ## Detections
 <p float="left" align="center">